 For one week Niko and I were a bit left in the dark about where and especially when we could take this boat and buy the tickets.
 Despite the nuisance and long waiting times, traveling from Azerbaijan to Kazakhstan by sea turned out to be a memorable adventure and totally worth the trouble!

-Don’t forget to watch the video of how we crossed the Caspian Sea here!
+Watch the video of how we crossed the Caspian Sea by boat: